multimodal/multimodal/README.md

 ### Datasets

+**VQA**

-Available datasets are VQA, VQA v2, VQA-CP, VQA-CP v2, and their associated [pytorch-lightinng](https://pytorch-lightning.readthedocs.io/en/stable/datamodules.html) data modules.
+Available VQA datasets are VQA, VQA v2, VQA-CP, VQA-CP v2, and their associated [pytorch-lightinng](https://pytorch-lightning.readthedocs.io/en/stable/datamodules.html) data modules.

 You can run a simple evaluation of predictions using the following commands.
 Data will be downloaded and processed if necessary.
 Predictions must have the same format as the official VQA result format (see https://visualqa.org/evaluation.html).